-One may wonder whether our proposal gives the established business a sufficient monetary incentive to mobilize its political allies in favor of the relevant environmental cause.
-We can think of three responses to this concern.
-First, as we explained, in many cases all that is required from the established corporation is not to block (or effectively veto) proenvironmental regulation and even a modest financial interest should suffice to achieve this result.
+environmental regulation, and even a modest financial interest should suffice to achieve this result.
 Second, under the current political environment, there exists significant political goodwill to promote environmental causes.
-Consequently, the cost of mobilizing pro-environmental initiative may be much lower than the cost of opposing them.
+Consequently, the cost of mobilizing pro-environmental initiatives may be much lower than the cost of opposing them.
 Third, and most importantly, often the relevant level for intervention is the local level of government.
-Many of the regulatory standards that apply to construction, transportation and energy, are set at the local level,115 and affecting political decision-making on the local level is far less costly than attempting to influence lawmakers on the state or nationwide level.
+Many of the regulatory standards that apply to construction, transportation, and energy are set at the local level, and affecting political decision making on the local level is far less costly than attempting to influence lawmakers on the state or nationwide level.